We're the only ecology consultancy that will refund your money if you don't get planning based on our advice (terms apply)

 • Groundwater treatment: Contaminated water is treated on-site or extracted for off-site treatment.

-Why develop land potentially affected by contamination?
+Why develop potentially contaminated land?

-A presumption in favour of sustainable development lies at the heart of the National Planning Policy Framework (NPPF), which states that planning policies and decisions should support the use of suitable brownfield land for housebuilding and other development.
+A presumption in favour of sustainable development lies at the heart of the National Planning Policy Framework, which states that planning policies and decisions should support the use of suitable brownfield land for housebuilding and other development.
 According to the NPPF, the purpose of the planning system is to achieve sustainable development which is viable and deliverable.

 Preventing future land contamination